HL7/fhir-shorthand/input/pagecontent/index.md

 If the index is omitted, the first element of the array (`[0]`) is assumed.

-**Example** Set a Patient's first name's second given name to "Marie":
+**Example.** Set a Patient's first name's second given name to "Marie":

 `* name[0].given[1] = "Marie"`